10UWP/The-Cognitive-and-ML-List/README.md

     How to track competing predictions in real time.
     How to extract your model for experimentation outside of the DS How to delete your instance to save money, conserve your quota, etc.

+# Visualization

+[HoloToolkit](https://github.com/Microsoft/HoloToolkit) The HoloToolkit is a collection of scripts and components intended to accelerate the development of holographic applications targeting Windows Holographic.

+[Holographic Academy](https://github.com/Microsoft/HolographicAcademy) This will be the home of all code assets necessary for the Holographic Academy.
+All of the courses can be found in their own branches.
+This is so developers can download zip folders for these tutorials from the Academy documentation.

+# Data Ingestion

+[Gobblin](https://github.com/linkedin/gobblin) Universal data ingestion framework for Hadoop. https://github.com/linkedin/gobblin/wiki - Gobblin is a universal data ingestion framework for extracting, transforming, and loading large volume of data from a variety of data sources, e.g., databases, rest APIs, FTP/SFTP servers, filers, etc., onto Hadoop.
+Gobblin handles the common routine tasks required for all data ingestion ETLs, including job/task scheduling, task partitioning, error handling, state management, data quality checking, data publishing, etc. Gobblin ingests data from different data sources in the same execution framework, and manages metadata of different sources all in one place.
+This, combined with other features such as auto scalability, fault tolerance, data quality assurance, extensibility, and the ability of handling data model evolution, makes Gobblin an easy-to-use, self-serving, and efficient data ingestion framework.

+[StreamSets DataCollector](https://github.com/streamsets/datacollector) StreamSets DataCollector - Continuous big data ingest infrastructure http://www.streamsets.com - StreamSets Data Collector is an enterprise grade, open source, continuous big data ingestion infrastructure.
+It has an advanced and easy to use User Interface that lets data scientists, developers and data infrastructure teams easily create data pipelines in a fraction of the time typically required to create complex ingest scenarios.
+Out of the box, StreamSets Data Collector reads from and writes to a large number of end-points, including S3, JDBC, Hadoop, Kafka, Cassandra and many others.
+You can use Python, Javascript and Java Expression Language in addition to a large number of pre-built stages to transform and process the data on the fly.
+For fault tolerance and scale out, you can setup data pipelines in cluster mode and perform fine grained monitoring at every stage of the pipeline.

+# API

+[Mobius](https://github.com/Microsoft/Mobius) C# language binding and extensions to Apache Spark.
+Mobius provides C# language binding to Apache Spark enabling the implementation of Spark driver program and data processing operations in the languages supported in the .NET framework like C# or F#.

+[Language Understanding Intelligent Service API](https://github.com/Microsoft/Cognitive-LUIS-Windows) Windows (.Net) SDK for the Microsoft Language Understanding Intelligent Service API, part of Congitive Services http://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis - LUIS is a service for language understanding that provides intent classification and entity extraction.
+In order to use the SDK you first need to create and publish an app on www.luis.ai where you will get your appID and appKey and put their values into App.config in the application provided.
+The solution contains the SDK itself and a sample application that contains 2 sample use cases (one with intent routers and one using the client directly)

+[iOS SDK for the Microsoft Face API](https://github.com/Microsoft/Cognitive-Face-iOS) This repo contains the iOS client library & sample for the Microsoft Face API, an offering within Microsoft Cognitive Services, formerly known as Project Oxford.

+[Cognitive Services Face client library for Android](https://github.com/Microsoft/Cognitive-Face-Android) Cognitive Services Face client library for Android. https://www.microsoft.com/cognitive-services/en-us/face-api - This repo contains the Android client library & sample for the Microsoft Face API, an offering within Microsoft Cognitive Services, formerly known as Project Oxford.

+[Windows SDK for the Microsoft Face API](https://github.com/Microsoft/Cognitive-Face-Windows) This repo contains the Windows client library & sample for the Microsoft Face API, an offering within Microsoft Cognitive Services, formerly known as Project Oxford.

+[Python SDK for the Microsoft Face API](https://github.com/Microsoft/Cognitive-Face-Python) This Jupyter Notebook demonstrates how to use Python with the Microsoft Face API, an offering within Microsoft Cognitive Services, formerly known as Project Oxford.

+[Python SDK for the Microsoft Speaker Recognition API](https://github.com/Microsoft/Cognitive-SpeakerRecognition-Python) This repo contains Python samples (using Python 3) to demonstrate the use of Microsoft Speaker Recognition API, an offering within Microsoft Cognitive Services, formerly known as Project Oxford.

+[C++ REST SDK](https://github.com/Microsoft/cpprestsdk) The C++ REST SDK is a Microsoft project for cloud-based client-server communication in native code using a modern asynchronous C++ API design.
+This project aims to help C++ developers connect to and interact with services.
+Are you new to the C++ Rest SDK?
+To get going we recommend you start by taking a look at our tutorial to use the http_client.
+It walks through how to setup a project to use the C++ Rest SDK and make a basic Http request.
+Other important information, like how to build the C++ Rest SDK from source, can be located on the documentation page.

+[VIPR: Client Library Generation Toolkit](https://github.com/Microsoft/Vipr) VIPR is an extensible toolkit for generating Web Service Client Libraries.
+VIPR is designed to be highly extensible, enabling developers to adapt it to read new Web Service description languages and to create libraries for new target platforms with ease.
+This repository contains the core VIPR infrastructure, Readers for OData v3 and v4, and Writers for C#, Objective-C, and Java.
+It also contains a Windows Command Line Interface application that can be used to drive Client Library generation.

+# Interface

+[thrifty](https://github.com/Microsoft/thrifty) Thrifty is an implementation of the Apache Thrift software stack for Android, which uses 1/4 of the method count taken by the Apache Thrift compiler.
+Thrift is a widely-used cross-language service-definition software stack, with a nifty interface definition language from which to generate types and RPC implementations.
+Unfortunately for Android devs, the canonical implementation generates very verbose and method-heavy Java code, in a manner that is not very Proguard-friendly.
+Like Square's Wire project for Protocol Buffers, Thrifty does away with getters and setters (and is-setters and set-is-setters) in favor of public final fields.
+It maintains some core abstractions like Transport and Protocol, but saves on methods by dispensing with Factories and server implementations and only generating code for the protocols you actually need.
+Thrifty was born in the Outlook for Android codebase; before Thrifty, generated thrift classes consumed 20,000 methods.
+After Thrifty, the thrift method count dropped to 5,000.

+[Bond](https://github.com/Microsoft/bond) Bond is a cross-platform framework for working with schematized data.
+It supports cross-language de/serialization and powerful generic mechanisms for efficiently manipulating data.
+Bond is broadly used at Microsoft in high scale services.
+Bond is an open source, cross-platform framework for working with schematized data.
+It supports cross-language serialization/deserialization and powerful generic mechanisms for efficiently manipulating data.
+Bond is broadly used at Microsoft in high scale services.
+We are also introducing the Bond Communications framework--known as Bond Comm--which allows for remote process communication.
+Currently, we are making the C# version of this framework available; the C++ version will be released in the coming weeks.
+This framework is based on is the successor to an internal framework that is used by several large services inside Microsoft.
+Bond Comm is undergoing active evolution at this time and so we are marking the initial release as version 0.5.
+Consult the C# manual for more details on Bond Comm's usage and capabilities.
+[Bond Comm C# Example](https://github.com/Microsoft/bond-comm-cs-example) A simple example service, demonstrating the Communications framework of Bond.
+There are two examples in this repository, demonstrating the server- and client-side of a simple calculator.

+# Distributed Communication

+[Robust Distributed System Nucleus (rDSN)](https://github.com/Microsoft/rDSN) Robust Distributed System Nucleus (rDSN) is a framework for quickly building robust distributed systems.
+It has a microkernel for pluggable components, including applications, distributed frameworks, devops tools, and local runtime/resource providers, enabling their independent development and seamless integration.
+The project was originally developed for Microsoft Bing, and now has been adopted in production both inside and outside Microsoft.

+# Languages

+The ML world has many complex systems originally constructed in a variety of programming languages.
+Language interoperability and tool support becomes an important issue

+[Visual F# compiler and tools](https://github.com/Microsoft/visualfsharp) F# is a mature, open source, cross-platform, functional-first programming language which empowers users and organizations to tackle complex computing problems with simple, maintainable, and robust code.
+F# is used in a wide range of application areas and is supported by Microsoft and other industry-leading companies providing professional tools, and by an active open community.
+You can find out more about F# at http://fsharp.org.

+[R Tools for Visual Studio](https://github.com/Microsoft/RTVS) R Tools for Visual Studio (RTVS).

+[Node.js Tools for Visual Studio](https://github.com/Microsoft/nodejstools) NTVS is a free, open source plugin that turns Visual Studio into a Node.js IDE.
+It is designed, developed, and supported by Microsoft and the community.

+[Python Tools for Visual Studio](https://github.com/Microsoft/PTVS) PTVS is a free, open source plugin that turns Visual Studio into a Python IDE.

+# Deployment and DevOps

+[PowerShell Module for Docker](https://github.com/Microsoft/Docker-PowerShell) This repo contains a PowerShell module for the Docker Engine.
+It can be used as an alternative to the Docker command-line interface (docker), or along side it.
+It can target a Docker daemon running on any operating system that supports Docker, including both Windows and Linux.

 [CommandLine-Documentation](https://github.com/Microsoft/CommandLine-Documentation) Gathering markdown documentation for Microsoft Command Line and associated interpreters.